EOSIO/welcome/docs/40_smart-contract-guides/index.md

 ### Smart Contracts Development Workflow

-Work your way through the following topics to build and deploy smart contracts.
+Work your way through the following topics to build and deploy smart contracts:

 * [Deploy, Issue and Transfer Tokens](20_deploy-issue-and-transfer-tokens.md): How to use the eosio.token smart contract.
 * [Understanding ABI Files](30_understanding-ABI-files.md): How ABI files work and what they are.